Skip to Content

 For the base:

-1. Place the Biscoff biscuits into a high power blender or a food processor and blend until you have fine crumbs.
+1. Place the Biscoff biscuits into a high power blender or a food processor and blitz until you have fine crumbs.
 Alternatively, you can crush them in a bowl using the end of a rolling pin.

 2. Melt the margarine and pour it into a large bowl along with the Biscoff crumbs.
 Mix well until all of the crumbs are coated in margarine.